who is gamepossible learning?

 sandra schwarzkopf:

-Sandra has two incredible kids who inspire her work on a daily basis and yes, she also uses them as beta testers!
+In 2022, Sandra moved full-time into curriculum design and development, staying current and innovative in her love for outside-the-box learning experiences.
+Sandra has two curious kids who inspire her work on a daily basis - and yes, she also uses them as beta testers!